joshcummingsdesign/smack-sass/README.md

 # Smack Sass
-A starter kit for [Sass](http://sass-lang.com) projects using the Scalable and Modular Architecture for CSS ([SMACSS](smacss.com)) methodology from Jonathan Snook and the Block, Element, Modifier ([BEM](https://en.bem.info/method/definitions)) naming convention.
+A starter kit for [Sass](http://sass-lang.com) projects using the Scalable and Modular Architecture for CSS ([SMACSS](smacss.com)) methodology by Jonathan Snook and the Block, Element, Modifier ([BEM](https://en.bem.info/method/definitions)) naming convention by Yandex.
 Based on [Sassy Starter](https://github.com/minamarkham/sassy-starter) by Mina Markham.
+Feel free to adapt this to your specific needs.

 ## Quick Start
 1. Fork & clone the git repo, or download zip file directly.